coder/docs/comparison.md

 > To get a free trial of Coder, please visit
 > [https://coder.com/trial](https://coder.com/trial).
 >
-> Note: Coder cannot be deployed to an air-gapped network during the free trial
+> To evaluate Coder in an air-gapped network during the free trial
-> period.
+> period, please <a target="_blank" href="https://coder.com/contact">contact Sales</a>.